awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-metrics.md

 1. \(Optional\) Make further changes to the ConfigMap based on your monitoring requirements, as follows:
    + **metrics\_collection\_interval** – In the `kubernetes` section, you can specify how often the agent collects metrics\.
 The default is 60 seconds\.
 The default cadvisor collection interval in kubelet is 15 seconds, so don't set this value to less than 15 seconds\.
-   + **endpoint\_override**– In the `structuredlogs` section, you can specify the CloudWatch Logs endpoint if you want to override the default endpoint\.
-You might want to do this if you are publishing from a cluster in a VPC and you want the data to go to a VPC endpoint\.
+   + **endpoint\_override** – In the `structuredlogs` section, you can specify the CloudWatch Logs endpoint if you want to override the default endpoint\.
+You might want to do this if you're publishing from a cluster in a VPC and you want the data to go to a VPC endpoint\.
-   + **force\_flush\_interval**– In the `structuredlogs` section, you can specify the interval for batching log events before they are published to CloudWatch Logs\.
-The default is 5 seconds
+   + **force\_flush\_interval** – In the `structuredlogs` section, you can specify the interval for batching log events before they are published to CloudWatch Logs\.
+The default is 5 seconds\.
-   + **region**– By default, the agent published metrics to the Region where the worker node is located\.
-To override this, you can add a `region` field in the `agent` section\.
-For example, `"region":"us-west-2"`
+   + **region** – By default, the agent published metrics to the Region where the worker node is located\.
+To override this, you can add a `region` field in the `agent` section: for example, `"region":"us-west-2"`\.
    + **statsd** section – If you want the CloudWatch Logs agent to also run as a StatsD listener in each worker node of your cluster, you can add a `statsd` section to the `metrics` section, as in the following example\.
 For information on other StatsD options for this section, see [Retrieve Custom Metrics with StatsD ](CloudWatch-Agent-custom-metrics-statsd.md)\.

      ```